brianhigh/lp2da/basic_python_syntax.md

 online tutorials for practice.

 In particular, we will start with basic statements like print and assignment statements.
-We will look at variables and the main variable types in Python.
+We will look at variables and the main data types in Python.
 We will also learn about data structures, such as lists and dictionaries.

 ## Video Lessons